pyepics/epicsapps/doc/instruments.rst

 Setting and Using and an Adminstrator Password
 ------------------------------------------------

 It may be desirable to limit user access to some Instruments.
-That is, a beamline scientist may want to have access to Instruments that control upstream optics or detector configurations but not have users changing moving these without supervision.
+That is, a beamline scientist may want to define Instruments that control upstream optics or detector configurations that are useful for setting up an experiment, but not allow users to change these without supervision.
+On the hand, there may be Instruments defined that the user is expected to use.

 For this need, an Adminstrator Password can be set for each Instruments file.
-To do this, use the ``Option->Set Administrator Password`` menu which will bring up a dialog to set and re-set a password.
+To do this, use the ``Option->Set Administrator Password`` menu which will bring up a dialog to set or reset a password.

 .. image:: images/Inst_SetPassword.png
     :width: 50%

 The password must be fairly strong (8 or more characters, at least 1 upper case letter, 1 lower case letter, 1 digit, and 1 special character).
-The password will be encrypted using standard hashing methods and saved in the Instruments file.
+The password will be encrypted using standard hashing methods and the encrypted string saved in the Instruments file.
+While this possword may be protecting equipment but not sensitive information, the encrypted string is saved in a readable file.
+It is recommended to not re-use a password that is used for more important information.

 When a adminstrator password is set, the user of the application will be challenged for this password to do any of the following tasks: